SciPhi-AI/R2R/README.md

 ## Why?

 R2R was conceived to help developers bridge the gap between local LLM experimentation and serving a scalable, production-ready application.
-Built with document management, observability, and customization in mind, R2R provides adequate performance and features for most RAG use cases.
+Built with powering a user-facing RAG application in mind, R2R provides adequate performance and features for most RAG use cases.

 ## Key Features
 - **🔧 Build**: Effortlessly create and manage observable, high-performance RAG pipelines with our robust framework, including multimodal RAG, hybrid search, and the latest methods such as HyDE.